Florida Contractor License Lookup (DBPR) — Bulk Verification

 How current is the data?
 DBPR regenerates most extract files daily or weekly.
 Schedule the Actor weekly to keep your lists fresh.

 Can I get all ~500,000 cosmetology licenses?
 Yes — set maxResults high and let it stream.
 Runs are memory-safe because the file is processed as a stream.
+For pulls this large, check the maximum-charge setting on the run so the platform does not stop it early.

 A profession you need is missing?
 Open an issue on the Actor's Issues tab — adding another DBPR board is usually a same-week change.